JamesHagerman/Ensoniq-ESQ-1-EEPROM-Cartridge/README.md

 279-LR1F3K3	LR1F3K3	TE Connectivity		Metal Film Resistors - Through Hole 3.3KOhm 3/5W 50PPM	RoHS Compliant		2	$0.16	$0.32
 571-1-2199299-2	1-2199299-2	TE Connectivity		IC & Component Sockets 28P DIP SKT 600 CL LADDER	RoHS Compliant		1	$0.67	$0.67
 ```

+*Additional Note: These EEPROM's have been hit by the component shortage.
+Atmel EEPROM chips would be ideal, but the part only really need to be pin compatible 28c64/28c256 EEPROM's.
+Check Jameco's stock if you can't find any from your normal supplier!
+They have a good history of keeping 'em on the shelves. (i.e. https://www.jameco.com/z/28C256-25-Major-Brands-IC-28C256-25IC-EEPROM-256K-Bit-CMOS-Parallel_74878.html)*

 ## Initialization Steps